Last Updated on

 - If you and your spouse both are thalassemia minor: The chances are one in four, that your baby does not inherit the defected genes at all.
 Though your baby has the same amount of chances to be born with thalassemia major.
 However, the chances are one in two that your baby is born with thalassemia minor.

-The above-mentioned possibilities remain same in each case of pregnancy, of the same couple.
-This means no matter how many kids the same couple has, the above-mentioned possibilities will apply in each case.
+The above-mentioned possibilities remain the same in each case of pregnancy, of the same couple.
+This means no matter how many kids the couple has, the above-mentioned possibilities will apply in each case.

 If your pregnancy tests show that you have thalassemia then you may have to undergo various other tests to determine the presence of this genetic disorder in your unborn child.
 In case it is established that your unborn baby is affected with thalassemia, your doctor may advise you to go in for genetic counselling.
 The counsellor will help you understand your situation and also recommend various treatment options that you may consider.
 The prompt and timely action will ward off any major complication that may arise because of this genetic disorder.